Loopt: History

 Initially called Radiate, Loopt began with funding from Y Combinator.
 That summer, Stanford sophomores Sam Altman and Nick Sivo worked to build the first prototype of Loopt.
 They were later joined by Alok Deshpande as well as two of Sam's childhood friends, Rick & Tom Pernikoff.

 Loopt received US$5 million in Series A funding from Sequoia Capital and New Enterprise Associates and struck a deal to launch the service on Boost Mobile devices in September 2006.
 Boost Mobile featured Loopt in a series of commercials that are most known for the "Where you at?" tag line.

 In August 2007, Loopt expanded the service to select Sprint phones, and in June 2008, to Verizon.
 Loopt announced support for most GPS-enabled Blackberries on June 13, 2008.
 Loopt received US$8.25 million in Series B funding in July 2007.

 In February 2008, Loopt and CBS partnered to deliver location-based advertising.
 Seven months later, Loopt released an opt-in feature in Loopt's iPhone application, called Loopt Mix, which uses location-based services to enable iPhone users to find and meet new people nearby.

 At Apple's Worldwide Developers Conference in June 2008, Altman presented the Loopt application for the iPhone.
 Loopt for the iPhone became available to US customers of the Apple iTunes App Store on July 11, 2008.

 In the summer of 2008, Loopt sponsored Black20's The Middle Show with host Dave Price.

 In October 2008, Loopt was sued by Earthcomber for patent infringement.
 The case was dropped by Earthcomber in March 2009.

 In October 2009, Loopt acquired Y Combinator-backed startup GraffitiGeo for an undisclosed sum.

 In March 2010, Loopt launched an upgraded version of its iPhone app, incorporating place and event information to its Pulse database, bringing in content from ZVents, Metromix, and SonicLiving.
 These are added to existing content partnerships with Citysearch, Zagat, and Bing.

 In March 2010, Loopt launched a product called Loopt Pulse, exclusively designed for the iPad.

 In April 2010, Loopt launched an upgraded version of its BlackBerry app.
 The upgraded version includes the same places and events upgrade formerly launched in March 2010 for iPhone users.

 August 2010 saw Steve Boom taking over as president of the company.

 In December 2010, Loopt launched Loopt version 4.0, which featured a completely updated design.

-In March 2012, after raising more than $30M in venture capital, Loopt announced it had agreed to be acquired by Green Dot Corporation for US$43.4 million.
+In March 2012, after raising more than $30 million in venture capital, Loopt announced it had agreed to be acquired by Green Dot Corporation for US$43.4 million in a deal that was most likely orchestrated as a marriage of convenience by joint investor Sequoia Capital, with its products to be shut down at an unspecified date.